-The sorting of bags is primarily based on a tilt-tray solution with Crisbag integrated into the system to handle all transfer baggage in the terminal, to function as a high-speed transport system for baggage between the three terminals (baggage moves at around 7m a second) and also function as the early baggage storage system.
+The sorting of bags is primarily based on a tilt-tray solution with Crisbag integrated into the system to handle all transfer baggage in the terminal, to function as a high-speed transport system for baggage between the three terminals (baggage moves at around 7m/s) and also function as the early baggage storage system.
 Transfer baggage is discharged directly from Crisbag to the baggage carousels in terminal 3.

-The complete system comprises two S-3000E tilt-tray sorters, each approximately 1,000m long, a 10,000m-long Crisbag system for the high-speed connection between terminals and the early baggage storage system, check-in conveyors, racetracks and claim carousels.
+The complete system comprises two S-3000E tilt-tray sorters, each approximately 1,000m-long, a 10,000m-long Crisbag system for the high-speed connection between terminals and the early baggage storage system, check-in conveyors, racetracks and claim carousels.
 Crisplant also supplied the computer control system.

 The baggage screening solution was provided by L-3 Security and Detection Systems in the first agreement of its kind to look to one provider for all certified systems.